 Interviewed by Poorva Dinesh

-Why did you decide to give us an interview on gender and sexuality?
+Why did you decide to give us an interview on sexuality?

 I basically feel that this topic needs to be touched upon because not many people are very comfortable to talk about this in a heteronormative society like India.
 It becomes really challenging for people who want to come out of the closet and talk about their sexuality and gender and how do they feel.
 I know a lot of people who deal with a lot of oppression because of the society.
 It just creates a lot of depression for the LGBT community so I feel that this topic needs visibility more than any other topic.